Continuing Education Activity

 - Erythrose peribuccale pigmentaire of Brocq typically appears as a brown-red pigmentation around the mouth, sparing the vermillion border.
 It may result from photodynamic molecules present in cosmetics.

 - Linea fusca is characterized by an arciform brown-yellow pigmentation near the hair implantation affecting the forehead and temporal areas.
 Other dark patches can be noticed all over the face.
-This disorder is likely caused by the use of cosmetics, hat ribbons, but it might also reveal encephalitis, central nervous tumors, and neurosyphilis.
+This disorder is likely caused by the use of cosmetics and hat ribbons, but it might also reveal encephalitis, central nervous tumors, and neurosyphilis.

 - Erythema dyschromicum perstans manifests as multiple asymptomatic, gradually enlarging hyperpigmented macules with a raised erythematous border.
-Lesions sometimes become coalescing, covering extensive areas of face, trunk, and limbs.
+Lesions sometimes become coalescing, covering extensive areas of the face, trunk, and limbs.
 Ashy dermatosis is characterized by similar lesions to erythema dyschromicum perstans but without erythematous borders.
 Etiology is controversial.

-Others Differential Diagnosis
+Other Differential Diagnosis

-- Drug-induced melanodermas: Several classes of drugs are incriminated: tetracyclines salicylamides, sulfonamides, chlorpromazine, chlorothiazides, some oral antidiabetics, phenothiazines, minocycline, antimalarials, psychotropic drugs, chemotherapeutic agents and psoralens
+- Drug-induced melanodermas: Several classes of drugs are incriminated: tetracyclines, salicylamides, sulfonamides, chlorpromazine, chlorothiazides, some oral antidiabetics, phenothiazines, minocycline, antimalarials, psychotropic drugs, chemotherapeutic agents, and psoralens

 - Nevus of Ota and Hory nevus

 - Postinflammatory hyperpigmentation